TynanSylvester/TyD/Readme.md

 * **Game data** like enemy types, spells, terrain types, and so on.
 * **User config data** like screen resolution, difficulty, and user accounts.

 Since Tynan is an indie game developer (known for RimWorld), TyD was created with indie games in mind.
-However, it could be used for many other types of software as well.
+However, it could be used for other types of software as well.

 ## Example